ncatlab/nlab-content/pages/3/1/6/7/7613/content.md

 [Hu 13, p.
 1](6dN20SCFT#Hu13):

-> The low energy effective theoryon multiple M2 branes has been well understood in recent years.
+> The low energy effective theory on multiple M2 branes has been well understood in recent years.
 However, the low energy effective theory on multiple M5 branes is still an open problem.

 [Lambert 19, Section 3.6](6dN20SCFT#Lambert19):